UnitedEffects/ueauth/README.md

 ## Instruction

+* Click "Use this Template" at the top  of the repository and setup your project
+* Update the following in package.json
+    * name
+    * author
-* Clone this repo
+    * description
-* Copy the contents to your own repo save the .git data
+    * url (your website or project website)
+    * logo (your logo or project logo url)
-* Copy ./.env_ci to ./.env and modify env.dev.json to set configuration data
+* Copy ./.env_ci to ./.env and modify env.dev.json to set runtime configuration data
 * yarn
 * yarn test
 * yarn run dev